wp-plugins/wp-all-import/readme.txt

 == Screenshots ==

 1. Choose file.
-2. Template designer.
+2. Filtering options.
-3. Post options.
+3. Choose where to import your data.
 4. Manage imports.

 == Changelog ==